December Tennis Diary 2014

 Inspect floodlights, replace any bulbs, get them annually inspected by a qualified electrician to maintain certification.

 Pitchcare provide a range of courses suitable for tennis clubs.
 In most cases, the courses can be held on site using the club's own equipment and machinery.

 - Chainsaws - CS30 and CS31

 - H&S Refresher Training on Combined Turf Care Equipment; Tractors and Trailers; All Mowers (Ride-on and Pedestrian)

 - Machinery Courses on ATVs; Tractors: Brushcutters/Strimmers; Mowers (ride-on and Pedestrian)

 - Pesticide Application (PA courses)

 - Stem Injection of Invasive Species (Japanese Knotweed etc.)

 The winter months are ideal for getting any odd jobs or repairs completed - repairing and painting structures around the club, fences, signs and furniture.
 It's also usually a good time to send your machinery away for repairs and servicing.

-Soil and air temperatures are now dropping, early morning frosts are appearing on grass surfaces; it's important not to walk / traffic across frozen ground, as this will lead to turf damage.
+Soil and air temperatures are now dropping, early morning frosts are appearing on grass surfaces; it's important not to walk or to take traffic across frozen ground, as this will lead to turf damage.